-PHYSICAL CONSTRAINTS

-A number of major physical barriers exist throughout the study area, which restrict connectivity for pedestrians and cyclists, contribute to vehicular congestion and undermine the quality of the environment.
+PHYSICAL CONSTRAINTS A number of major physical barriers exist throughout the study area, which restrict connectivity for pedestrians and cyclists, contribute to vehicular congestion and undermine the quality of the environment.
 Physical barriers to the north include the Sydenham Bypass and the Belfast to Bangor railway line, and these deter movement to the Odyssey Leisure Complex and Titanic Quarter.
 To the west, the River Lagan restricts connections between EastSide and the City Centre and this coupled with the Shatterzone area, further accentuate a sense of disjointedness and isolation.
 While there are several existing bridge connections, connectivity could be improved considerably, particularly at the site of the former Sirocco Works.
 Finally, to the west, the line of the Connswater River acts as another physical barrier restricting movement throughout the study area.
 As identified in the diagram below, collectively these physical barriers contribute to the sense that EastSide Urban Village area is an 'island', disjointed from surrounding areas.

+FRACTURED COMMUNITIES Inter-community tension is evidenced by the continued existence of interface barriers at Bryson Street.
+While these substantial physical barriers proved necessary during periods of violence, a focus on progress towards a more peaceful society should mean that the requirement for these barriers is kept under constant review, with the overarching aim to remove them completely when communities are ready.
+Intra-community tensions exist within the loyalist community.
+While this does not result in physical divisions, the consequential territorial and internal divisions that ensue can create "invisible" barriers that hinder community cohesion and stifle the capacity to achieve socially sustainable places.

 THE FUTURE

+Urban Villages Initiative - EastSide 59

 STRATEGIC ACTIONS

 The Strategic Actions have been developed through a comprehensive process of information gathering, analysis and extensive engagement with a wide and diverse audience.
 They seek to build on what is working, highlighting opportunities for sustaining positive change.

+HEALTHY LIFESTYLES & WELLBEING

-- · Nurture community growing - · Plant Newtownards Road - · Encourage healthy and resilient communities - · Optimise the local green spaces including the Connswater Community Greenway
+- Nurture community growing

+- · Plant Newtownards Road

+- Encourage healthy and resilient communities

+- Optimise the local green spaces including the Connswater Community Greenway

 TRANSFORMATION OF PLACES & SPACES

 - · Transform vacant and derelict spaces

-- · Revitalise existing and introduce new civic spaces
+- Revitalise existing and introduce new civic spaces

 - · Continue public realm enhancements

-- · Refurbish and light key buildings and spaces
+- Refurbish and light key buildings and spaces

 - · Live and work above the shops

-- · Improve all frontages
+- Improve all frontages

 - · Redevelop low density areas

 COMMUNITY COHESION & UNDERSTANDING

-- Develop and promote positive cultural identities - Sustain generational cross and intra community programmes - · Address the challenges of interfaces
+- Develop and promote positive cultural identifies

+- Sustain generational cross and intra community programmes

+- · Address the challenges of interfaces

 ARTS, CREATIVITY AND LEARNING

-- Instigate positive arts and murals programmes - Growth strategy for arts and proactive management - Raise aspirations through enhanced learning opportunities
+- Instigate positive arts and murals programmes

+- Growth strategy for arts and proactive management

+- Raise aspirations through enhanced learning opportunities

 ECONOMIC DEVELOPMENT

 - · Support local tourism opportunities

 - Relocate activating uses to Newtownards Road

 - Develop, support and promote local business and facilities

 - · Promote place identity brand

 - · Meet employer needs with skills

 - · Modernise commercial units

 CONNECTIVITY

-- · Increase mobility - · Connect north, west, rail and air
+- Increase mobility

+- · Connect north, west, rail and air

+3

 HEALTHY LIFESTYLES & WELLBEING

-64 Urban Villages Initiative - EastSide
+Urban Villages Initiative - EastSide 63